Rare Squirrel IV – Between Movement and Dissolution

 Colors Yellow, Green, Blue, Earthy Tones

-style Abstract Animal Painting
+Style Abstract Animal Painting

-motif Squirrel
+Motif Squirrel

-topic Movement, Nature, Light
+Theme Movement, Nature, Light

-Shipment Free of charge
+Shipping Free of charge

-Movement, Nature and Perception
+Movement, Nature, and Perception